Restaurant Design Guide

 Restaurant Furniture Spacing Guidelines

-Diagram Setting Space between each
+Diagram Setting Space Between Each

-Occupied chairs 18" - 20"
+Occupied chairs spacing Occupied Chairs 18" - 20"

-Tables set in parallel 42" - 60" between sides
+Tables set in parallel Tables Set in Parallel 42" - 60" Between Sides

 Table Height Seating Height